Cadillac Eldorado: 1961

 All Cadillacs were restyled and re-engineered for 1961.
 The Eldorado Biarritz convertible (6367) was technically reclassified as a subseries of the De Ville (Series 6300), a status it would keep through 1964.
 An Eldorado convertible would remain in the Cadillac line through 1966, but its differences from the rest of the line would be generally more modest.
-The new convex jewelled grille slanted back towards both the bumper and the hood lip, along the horizontal plane, and sat between dual headlamps.
-New rear-slanting front pillars with a reverse-curved base as first used on the 1959-60 Broughams with a somewhat less expansive windshield was incorporated.
+The new convex jeweled grille slanted back towards both the bumper and the hood lip, along the horizontal plane, and sat between dual headlamps.
+New rear-slanting front pillars with a reverse-curved base (as first used on the 1959-60 Broughams) with a somewhat less expansive windshield was incorporated.
 The Eldorado Biarritz featured front series designation scripts and a lower body "skeg" trimmed with a thin three quarter length spear molding running from behind the front wheel opening to the rear of the car.

 Standard equipment included power brakes, power steering, automatic transmission, dual reverse lights, vanity mirror, power windows, 6-way power bench seat, power vent windows. whitewall tires.
 Options; bucket seats, RH outside rearview mirror remote control trunk lock and a trumpet horn.
 Rubber-isolated front and rear coil springs replaced the trouble prone air suspension system.
 Four-barrel induction systems were now the sole power choice and dual exhaust were no longer available.
 With the Seville and Brougham gone, sales fell to 1,450.

 1962

 A mild facelift characterized Cadillac styling trends for 1962.
 A flatter, upright grille with a thicker horizontal center bar and more delicate cross-hatched insert appeared.
 Ribbed chrome trim panel, seen ahead of the front wheel housings in 1961, were now replaced with cornering lamps and front fender model and series identification badges were eliminated.
 More massive front bumper end pieces appeared and housed rectangular parking lamps.
-At the rear tail lamps were now housed in vertically oriented rectangular nacelles designed with an angled peak at the center.
+At the rear, tail lamps were now housed in vertically oriented rectangular nacelles designed with an angled peak at the center.
 A vertically ribbed rear beauty panel replicating the grille treatment appeared on the deck lid latch panel.
-Cadillac script also appeared on the lower left side of the grille.
-Standard equipment included all of last year's equipment plus remote controlled outside rearview mirror, heater and defroster and front cornering lamps.
+A "Cadillac" script also appeared on the lower left side of the grille.
+Standard equipment included all of the previous year's equipment, as well as a remote-controlled outside rearview mirror, heater, defroster and front cornering lamps.
 Cadillac refined the ride and quietness, with more insulation in the floor and behind the firewall.